SuperbTUM/real-time-ReID-tracking/README.md

 You can try to have generated images with GAN.
 That means you need additional training on the GAN.
 To train DC-GAN, please refer to the instructions on [this](https://github.com/qiaoguan/Person-reid-GAN-pytorch/tree/master/DCGAN-tensorflow).
 Please pay attention that this is an out-of-state repo and there is also file missing.
 You can also refer to the `ipynb` file in [modification_dcgan](https://github.com/SuperbTUM/real-time-person-ReID-tracking/tree/main/modification_dcgan) folder.
 Before that, make sure you properly execute `prepare.py`, `changeIndex.py` as well as the customized `re_index.py` before conducting training.
 We trained the backbone with `Market-1501/bounding_box_train` plus generated images.
 You can refer to the script files in our repo.

-You will need to train the Re-ID model with Market1501.
-In the [modification_deepsort](https://github.com/SuperbTUM/real-time-person-ReID-tracking/tree/main/modification_deepsort) folder, you can see how we build the model as well train the model.
-The intuition is to use bag of tricks.
+You will need to train your Re-ID model with Market1501.
+In the [reid](https://github.com/SuperbTUM/real-time-person-ReID-tracking/tree/main/reid) folder, you can see how we build the model as well train the model.
+The intuition is to apply bag of tricks.
 We considered random erasing augmentation, last stride reduction, center loss, SE block, batch norm neck, etc. We found that IBN and GeM modules are critical, so we also include this in our backbone.
 We have our checkpoint available [here](https://drive.google.com/file/d/1Ta89D7WXhL_H2lR_eYEyLuWfZEFdNEXo/view?usp=sharing).
+Please copy your model and checkpoints to `trackers/strongsort/models` and `trackers/strongsort/checkpoint`, and modify `reid_model_factory.py` accordingly.

 If you want to train the Re-ID model with video dataset, please refer to the [video_train](https://github.com/SuperbTUM/real-time-person-ReID-tracking/tree/main/modification_deepsort/mot16_train.py) script.